minprog/webapps/projects/3 pizzaf/content.md

         from flask_admin import Admin
         from flask_admin.contrib.sqla import ModelView

-- Use one of the methods on [Stack Overflow](https://stackoverflow.com/questions/34902378/where-do-i-get-a-secret-key-for-flask) to generate secret key, and add it to an enviroment variable called `SECRET_KEY`.
+- Use one of the methods on [Stack Overflow](https://stackoverflow.com/questions/34902378/where-do-i-get-a-secret-key-for-flask) to generate secret key, and add it to an **enviroment variable** called `SECRET_KEY`.
 Then add this line to your apps `application.py` to configure it.

-        app.secret_key = ENV['SECRET_KEY']
+        app.secret_key = os.environ['SECRET_KEY']

+	> Note: do not put your secret key directly in the code!
+Secrets should never be put in your code repository, even if the repository isn't public.

 - Below the initialization section, but before your first route, add another section to configure the admin interface and generate your first admin page as well, which will be linked to your `User` model: